What Is The Mohawk Tribe Known For

 Q: How did the Mohawk contribute to the Haudenosaunee Confederacy?
 A: The Mohawk were known as the "Keepers of the Eastern Door" of the Haudenosaunee Confederacy.
 They were responsible for protecting the eastern borders and maintaining diplomatic relations with other tribes in that region.
 They also actively participated in the Grand Council, contributing to decisions that affected the entire Confederacy.

 Q: What is the current status of the Mohawk language?
 A: The Mohawk language, Kanienʼkéha, is considered endangered due to the impacts of colonization and assimilation policies.
-However, there is a growing movement to revitalize the language through immersion programs, language nests, and online resources.
+Still, there is a growing movement to revitalize the language through immersion programs, language nests, and online resources.
 Many Mohawk communities are actively working to preserve and promote the language for future generations.

 Q: How can I learn more about contemporary Mohawk communities?
 A: You can learn more about contemporary Mohawk communities by visiting their websites, attending cultural events, and reading books and articles written by Mohawk authors.
 You can also connect with Mohawk individuals and organizations on social media to stay informed about their activities and initiatives.